orbisgis/h2gis/home.md

 select * from tablename;
 ```

+## Function documentation

+Function documentation may be found here:

+* h2spatial-ext

 ## Spatial Index
 On regular tables (not shapes) you can add a spatial index (stored on disk):
 ```sql